 In 1995, the Hubble Telescope snapped a stunning photo in the Eagle Nebula, 6,500 light years from Earth.
 The photo revealed three gigantic columns of cold gas, illuminated by the ultraviolet light from nearby young stars.
 The Pillars of Creation…

 Large galaxies absorb smaller ones in order to survive in the universe, according to a new study recently published in the Monthly Notices of the Royal Astronomical Society.

+Comet C/2013 A1 will be making a trip through Mars’ neighborhood in October.
 The comet, also called Siding Spring, will be knocking on the Red Planet’s door, in the astronomical sense, as it passes by Mars at a distance of…

 Support Provided By: Learn more